danmbrown/city-of-whispers/FirstSession.md

 * Crash - a vehicle careens into the situation
 * Chase - members of a faction are chasing someone through the crowd
 * Weather - a weather event (storm? earthquake? tsunami?) erupts
+* Confrontation - the characters are not supposed to be there

 Make sure the characters are in the middle of the situation or close enough to it that they have to act.
 Avoid violence.
 In the city, violence is always threatened but rarely carried out.